brown-dash/Dash-Documentation/markdown/views/freeform.md

 ## Description:

 Unbounded 2D space in the form of a canvas.
-This is Dash's primary view
+This is Dash's primary view.

 ## Good for:

-User-driven spatial organization and layout of documents Visualizing document relationships, e.g., neighborhoods/clusters of related materials, nesting, and linking Gaining “raw” views of documents to get a sense of their individual layouts
+- User-driven spatial organization and document layouts
+- Visualizing document relationships, e.g., neighborhoods/clusters of related materials, nesting, and linking
+- “Raw” document views to get a sense of individual layouts